Mimas: Anomalous libration and subsurface ocean

 In 2022, scientists at the Southwest Research Institute identified a tidal heating model for Mimas that produced an internal ocean without any surface cracking or visible tidal stresses.
-The presence of an internal ocean concealed by a stable icy shell between 24 to 31 km in thickness was found to match the visual and librational characteristics of Mimas as observed by Cassini.
-Continued measurements of Mimas' surface heat flux will be needed in order to confirm this hypothesis.
+The presence of an internal ocean concealed by a stable icy shell between 24 and 31 km in thickness was found to match the visual and librational characteristics of Mimas as observed by Cassini.
+Continued measurements of Mimas's surface heat flux will be needed to confirm this hypothesis.

+On 7 February 2024, researchers at the Paris Observatory announced the discovery that Mimas's orbit apsidally precesses slower than predicted if it were a solid body, which further supports the existence of a subsurface ocean in Mimas.
+The researchers estimated the ocean to be located 20 to 30 km below the surface, consistent with previous estimates.
+The researchers suggest that Mimas's ocean must be very young, less than 25 million years old, to explain the lack of geological activity on Mimas's cratered surface.

 Exploration

-Pioneer 11 flew by Saturn in 1979, and its closest approach to Mimas was 104,263 km on September 1, 1979.
+Pioneer 11 flew by Saturn in 1979, and its closest approach to Mimas was 104,263 km on 1 September 1979.
 Voyager 1 flew by in 1980, and Voyager 2 in 1981.